0Archivist0/myscripts/README.md

 # myscripts
-Inside these files are scripts that were wrote for verious reasons
+Inside these files are scripts that were wrote for verious reasons, I think I ought to change it to somthing reflecting an equivilent of a catch all drawer

 ## 1) auto-iso
   -This script creates a custom bootable ISO image of Ubuntu by downloading a minimal Ubuntu image, removing unneeded files, adding a